pablo-sampaio/swarm_ev3/README.md

 This repository contains a set of projects that use **Lego Mindstorms EV3** robotic plataform to test algorithms to control multi-robots (multi-agents) in collective tasks.
 The algorithms assume that the robots/agents are limited in their computational resources and sensors capabilities.

 Most algorithms are designed for multiple agents, to run with pottentially thousands, although never tested in more than a few.
-(The algorithms could be run in much simpler robotic platforms, but EV3 was used because it is more ready to use).
+(An even simpler robotic plataform could run the same algorithms, and EV3 was use to be more ready-to-use).

 ## Technical Details

 - **Languages**: *Python* (most of the code) and *C* (just the Arduino driver).
 - **EV3 Kit**: The code works with 45544 (mounted with the "Educator" base) or 31313 (mounted with the "Enterprise" base).
-- **Operating system** (EV3): [ev3dev](http://www.ev3dev.org/), version *jessie*.
+- **EV3 Operating system**: [ev3dev](http://www.ev3dev.org/), version *jessie*, loaded from a SD card.
 - **Other hardware pieces**: Some projects require an **Arduino** interfacing an RFID MFRC522, with the Arduino connected to the EV3 through the USB port.
 The C code for the Arduino is provided.
 - **IDE**: All projects should open in *VS Code*.
 (Older PyCharm project settings may also be present, but it is not actively used).